 Courtesy of Georgia Archives.

-The Atlanta Race Riot of 1906 provides a case in point.
+The Atlanta Race Massacre of 1906 provides a case in point.
 In the months before that conflagration, the city’s newspapers had stoked racial tensions by running dozens of articles that warned against social disorder, attributing Atlanta’s rising crime rates to drunkenness amongst the city’s working class African American men.
 The gubernatorial race of 1906, which pitted Hoke Smith, former publisher of the Atlanta Journal, against Clark Howell, editor of the Atlanta Constitution, only further inflamed passions, as both men campaigned on platforms that emphasized their commitment to white supremacy.
 Tensions reached a boiling point that September, when city papers ran a series of incendiary stories describing alleged assaults of white women by Black men.
 Though none of the stories were ever substantiated, they unleashed a paroxysm of violence among white Atlantans that raged for three days and ultimately claimed the lives of dozens of Black citizens.

 Prohibitionists pressed their case in the wake of the Atlanta Race Riot and the General Assembly passed a statewide prohibition bill on August 6, 1907.
 Georgia was the first southern state to go dry, but others soon followed suit, and by 1915, eight states in the region had enacted statewide prohibition.